MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Results

 \subsection{Clue Type Difficulty}

 To measure effect of clue and red herring types on difficulty, we compare their frequencies to $A_{\mathrm{cell}}$.
 For each puzzle size, we fit to $A_{\mathrm{cell}}$ as a function of clue type frequencies using linear regression.
 The model coefficients show the importance of clue types.
-We normalise them, so their absolute values sum to 1, and to make a high difficulty predict a low $A_{\mathrm{cell}}$, we take the negative as the clue type difficulty:
+We normalise them, so their absolute values sum to 1, and flip the sign to arrive at the clue type difficulty.
+Thus, the higher the difficulty of a clue type, the more that clue type reduces the cell accuracy when present:

-Section~\ref{sec:red_herrings} shows that red herrings contribute negatively to accuracy, but if we keep the number of red herrings per puzzle constant, no red herring type particularly confuses o3-mini compared to the rest.
+Section~\ref{sec:red_herring_impact} shows that red herrings contribute negatively to accuracy, but if we keep the number of red herrings per puzzle constant, no red herring type particularly confuses o3-mini compared to the rest.
 There is also no clear pattern in clue type difficulties among the real clues across puzzle sizes when testing on 100 puzzles per size.
-See App. \ref{app:clue_diff} for more details.
+See Appendix~\ref{app:clue_diff} for more details.